Super-exponential extinction time of the contact process on random geometric graphs: Some extensions

-Then w.h.p. $G_2$ contains as a subgraph a copy of $G'(n,r,f)$.
-Thus by applying Theorem \ref{trg} and Proposition \ref{pd1}, we get desired results. \end{proof} \begin{ack} \emph{ I am deeply grateful to my advisor Bruno Schapira for his help and many suggestions during the preparation of this work.} \end{ack}
+Then w.h.p.\ $G_2$ contains as a subgraph a copy of $G'(n,r,f)$.
+Thus by applying Theorem \ref{trg} and Proposition \ref{pd1}, we get desired results. \end{proof} \begin{ack} \emph{ I am grateful to Bruno Schapira for many suggestions during the preparation of this work.
+I would like also to thank the anonymous referee and an editor member for carefully reading this manuscript and many valuable comments.
+This work is supported by the Vietnam National Foundation for Science and Technology Development (NAFOSTED) under Grant number 101.03--2017.07 } \end{ack}